-‘The Young And The Restless’ Spoilers Weekly Preview: A Thin Line Between Love And Hate As Nick Declares War!
+‘The Young And The Restless’ Spoilers Weekly Preview: A Thin Line Between Love And Hate As Nick Declares War

 Ultimately, Nick threatens to take every single thing from Victor that the old man ever cared about, and given Nick’s fury it seems possible.
 Unfortunately for Nick, it looks like he’ll have to give up his soul and become just like his father in order to defeat him.

-Get more details on what’s coming up next week with these The Young and the Restless spoilers from Inquisitr.
+Get more details on what’s coming up next week with these The Young and the Restless spoilers from the Inquisitr.